Skip to content

 ./setup_apache.sh

-Edit the virtual host configuration to match your server’s hostname:
+2. Edit the virtual host to match your server hostname, then restart Apache:

 Red Hat Enterprise Linux logoRocky Linux logoAlmaLinux logo